Games help to learn basic skills

 ‘I quite like this game.
 Can I take it home, it’s fun’.

-In the second stage of the project we are developing training guides and testing them out with more learners.
+In the second stage of the project we are developing training guides for mentors and testing them out with more learners.

 For more information about the project go to What is GIRDA